denizdanaei/A-Decentralized-Tipping-System/Journals/Harvey.md

 ## Week 10

-- Improved the implementation section based on new methods and feedback.
+- Improved the implementation section based on new methods and feedback. - 3 hours
 - Cleaned up the code. removed code no longer necessary. moved libraries to its own folder and added comments where needed - 3 hours
-- Wrote the conclusion section.
+- Wrote the conclusion section. - 1 hour
-- Worked on the final presentation.
+- Worked on the final presentation. - 2 hours
-- Proof read the report for errors and improvements.
+- Proof read the report for errors and improvements. - 3 hours